OGGM/oggm.github.io/_posts/2020-01-04-new-license.md

 in the context of academic citations and publications.
 Indeed, although we encourage people to use our model, we don't want our names to be used to promote bad science (e.g. climate change denialists).

+5. In the "copyleft" VS "permissive" license debate, some people share the opinion that software which is mostly funded by tax payers (this is the case for OGGM) should be available under no restriction to anyone, i.e. this is an argument for the permissive license as well.

 That's it!
 Not a big deal for many, but still important in my opinion.
 We hope that you agree with these changes, and we hope that OGGM will continue to grow